-Aspects of the present disclosure are directed to storage devices with at least one data carrier surface and at least one write element whose data track width exceeds the track width of a read element by an excess width, such as a hard disk drive operating according to the shingled magnetic recording methodology.
+The present invention is directed to storage devices with at least one data carrier surface and at least one write element whose data track width exceeds the track width of a read element by an excess width, such as a hard disk drive operating according to the shingled magnetic recording methodology.

-In some embodiments, overlapping data tracks, separated by guard regions, are written by a write element whose track width is at least twice as wide as the track width of a read element.
+Overlapping data tracks, separated by guard regions, are written by a write element whose track width is at least twice as wide as the track width of a read element.
 That is, the write element writes a data track on at least two adjacent tracks in a single pass.
-The storage device may maintain management data containing information whether adjacent or nearby tracks temporarily encompass equivalent data at least on a section.
+The storage device maintains management data containing information whether adjacent or nearby tracks temporarily encompass equivalent data at least on a section.

-A novel defect management system is disclosed, which may allow data recovery on the data carrier surface.
-Depending on the embodiment, data recovery of a defective track or sector is attained by evaluating the contents of an adjacent or nearby track, and/or by evaluating the contents of an adjacent or nearby guard region.
-This may be done by means of management data and/or similarity comparison.
-If the adjacent or nearby track, or the adjacent or nearby guard region encompasses equivalent data, due to the width of the write element, these data may be used as a complement or as a substitute for the defective track or sector.
-This may reduce the risk of data loss.
+A novel defect management system is disclosed, which allows data recovery on the data carrier surface.
+Data recovery of a defective track or sector is attained by evaluating the contents of an adjacent or nearby track, and/or by evaluating the contents of an adjacent or nearby guard region.
+This is done by means of management data and/or similarity comparison.
+If the adjacent or nearby track, or the adjacent or nearby guard region encompasses equivalent data, due to the width of the write element, these data are used as a complement or as a substitute for the defective track or sector.
+As a result, this reduces the risk of data loss.
+For example, a storage device may be configured for overlapping data tracks and may comprise: